zaepheus/zaepheus_prospecting_macro/README.md

 -Ensure you convert from seconds (s) to milliseconds (ms).
 Eg. time in seconds * 10 = time in milliseconds

 S/W Hold (ms) : Time taken for user's roblox character to reach location for panning

+This was made using AI, not a single line of code was manually changed.